hannah68/cs-search/README.md

 If we ask where the item _27_ is in the array `xs`, the answer is _1_ because that's the index of that item.
 If we ask where the item _60_ is in the array, the answer is _nowhere_ (_-1_, _null_, _undefined_, etc.), because the item 60 is not present in `xs`.

-You are now asked to write an algorithm that finds whether the number _x_ is in the array `xs`.
+You are now asked to write an algorithm that finds whether the number _x_ is in the array `xs`, and if so, return its index.

 ### Linear Search

-We can use _pseudocode_ to express a simple algorithm for searching through an array:
+We can use _pseudo code_ to express a simple algorithm for searching through an array:

 ```text
 for i = 0, 1, ..., n-1